apache/skywalking-cli/README.md

 # Compatibility

-SkyWalking CLI and SkyWalking OAP communicate with different query version, here is a summary of the compatible version of both.
+SkyWalking CLI and SkyWalking OAP communicate with different query versions, here is a summary of the compatible versions of both.
+Note that many queries in older CLI releases can still work with new OAP versions and vice versa because most query APIs are forward-compatible.
+The compatibility table here only lists fully compatible OAP versions, which mean new query APIs are implemented in this specific version.

 | SkyWalking CLI | OAP Server Version |
 |----------------|---------------|